 A Lack of Face Time Can Make It Harder To Get a Promotion

 Research has shown that actually being present at work and being observed by others when working has positive outcomes for employees, including receiving better work assignments and being able to advance more quickly.
 When employees work remotely, it is more difficult to show commitment to their jobs and therefore could make it harder to get promoted.
+If you’ve been waiting for a promotion and are now working from home, this could delay that from happening.

 You're Always 'On'